jiehaolim/ga-sei-project-1-wwbm/README.md

 5. Game flow functions to update the game progress

 ## Javascript and jQuery Code Structure
-Most of the codes are structured in the following manner with the exception of customized behavior required in different screens/modals/event listeners
+Most of the codes are structured in the following manner with the exception of customized behavior required in different screens/modals/event listeners:
 <p align="left"><img src="./img/readme/code-behav-1.png"/></p>
 <p align="left"><img src="./img/readme/code-behav-2.png"/></p>